 - Other relatives if the Canadian sponsor has no family in Canada and no relatives, mentioned above, who could be sponsored from overseas (known as the "Lonely Canadian" category)

 To be approved as a sponsor, a Canadian citizen/permanent resident must meet certain eligibility criteria in order to be approved.
-Upon submission of sponsorship application, a sponsor undertakes to be financially responsible for a sponsored family member during certain number of years.
-This undertaking is enforceable from the time an applicant becomes a PR and it can not be cancelled, notwithstanding any changes in sponsor’s employment and personal situation.
+Upon submission of sponsorship application, a sponsor undertakes to be financially responsible for a sponsored family member during a certain number of years.
+This undertaking is enforceable from the time an applicant becomes a PR and it can not be canceled, notwithstanding any changes in sponsor’s employment and personal situation.

-Under each immigration category, there are different requirement to the applicants.
-In spousal/ common-law/conjugal partner sponsorship it is important to prove on the basis of the evidence that relationships are genuine and not been entered into primarily for the purposes of immigration.
-It is very important to submit a well prepared case, so the immigration officer has a clear picture of the couple’s relationships and can assess genuineness.
-One should not underestimate a professional advice given during sponsorship application, as a mere mistake or misunderstanding of rules and regulations by the applicant may, for example, end in exclusion of their own family members from being sponsored in the future.
+Under each immigration category, there are different requirements applicable to the applicants.
+In spousal/ common-law/conjugal partner sponsorship, it is important to prove on the basis of the evidence that the relationship is genuine and was not entered into primarily for the purposes of immigration.
+It is very important to submit a well-prepared case, so the immigration officer has a clear picture of the couple’s relationship and can assess genuineness.
+One should not underestimate professional advice given during the sponsorship application, as a mere mistake or misunderstanding of rules and regulations by the applicant may, for example, end in exclusion of their own family members from being sponsored in the future.
 The stakes in such a process are high, since even genuine married couples may be separated for years because of a mistake, omission or simple inability to convey the nature of their relationship to the processing officer based on the facts and handpicked documentary evidence.